-The Cambridge College policy and procedures regarding student complaints against faculty can be found in Appendix A: Faculty-Related Complaints Procedure on page 43 or at https://www.cambridgecollege.edu/faculty-related-complaints-procedure.
-Students must consult applicable policy and procedures in case of any concerns, complaints or questions regarding faculty.
-Students can always contact the dean of students with further questions.
+The Cambridge College policy and procedures regarding student and graduate complaints against faculty can be found in Appendix A: Faculty-Related Complaints Procedure on page 43.
+Students and graduates must consult applicable policy and procedures in case of any concerns, complaints or questions regarding faculty.
+Students and alumni can contact the Assistant Dean of Student Affairs with further questions.